 Looking for a dedicated electronic polarscope for the iOptron SkyGuider Pro?
 If you haven’t found an adapter to mount the PoleMaster to this mount, consider the iOptron iPolar device.
 The iPolar and adapter were made specifically for the iOptron SkyGuider Pro.

 Software and Downloads

 All of the software and drivers needed to run the PoleMaster device were found on the QHY website.
-The company has recently updated their site, which lead me on a bit of a wild goose chase.
+The company has recently updated its site, which lead me on a bit of a wild goose chase.

 Here, I downloaded the latest stable driver for the PoleMaster, along with the dedicated software needed to communicate with the camera and control parameters such as gain and exposure length.

 With the 2 downloads unpacked and installed, I ran the PoleMaster software on my field laptop with the camera connected.
-The QHY PoleMaster manual (link below) was to-the-point and helpful through this process, and instructed me to click the “connect” button.
+The QHY PoleMaster manual (link below) was to-the-point and helpful through this process and instructed me to click the “connect” button.

 I heard the reassuring “new device connected” chime on my Windows 10 OS after plugging in the PoleMaster, so I new the camera was successfully recognized by my PC.

 If your PC has trouble recognizing astrophotography accessories and devices, I recommend unplugging the device and reconnecting to a new USB port.
 Monitor the Windows device manager to troubleshoot any connection issues.